meliis/wikistack/README.md

 - Change the authentication structure of your Wikistack--allow all users to view articles, but only authenticated users to edit pages.

 ##Acknowledgments
-This workshop has used’d [Scotch.io’s authentication tutorial](http://scotch.io/tutorials/javascript/easy-node-authentication-setup-and-local#application-setup-server.js) as a reference; many thanks to their team.
+This workshop has used [Scotch.io’s authentication tutorial](http://scotch.io/tutorials/javascript/easy-node-authentication-setup-and-local#application-setup-server.js) as a reference; many thanks to their team.
 Other citations sprinkled throughout.